HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 ###### Interaction: Fireplace turns on
 The music continued whilst the fireplace illuminated.
 It was as if the house was welcoming me home.
 This is too creepy for me, I've got to get out of here, I thought, as I swiftly left, locking the door behind me hoping I could just forget about this whole thing.

+### Narrative to Go Along With Scene: FINAL ###
+Below is the final version of the short narrative that will coincide with the miniature scene.
+##### Page 1 #####
+###### Interaction: Door Opens with Servo
+The door creaked as I opened it and a musty smelled released.
+The letter was so unexpected, a relative that I had never heard of before just dying out of nowhere?
+And they give me the responsibility of cleaning out their apartment because I am the closest living relative, seems sketchy, I thought as took in my bizarre surroundings.

+##### Page 2 #####
+###### Interaction: Lights turn on
+Greeted by a dim room, the room is suddenly illuminated by atmospheric lighting.
+Oh, the lights must be on motion sensor, I thought to myself with a shocked expression.
+Although it startled me, the room was cosy, it told a story.
+The room had character, it was as if someone was still living there, eerie.

+##### Page 3 #####
+###### Interaction: Wind blows through window and disturbs curtains
+Stepping into the room I notice a cold breeze through an open window.
+Making goosebumps form on my skin, the quaint curtains gently blew in the cold night breeze.

+##### Page 4 #####
+###### Interaction: Record player spins and begins playing 'I Can't Help Falling in Love With You By ELvis Presley'
+Walking over to the window to close it, I hear a sudden hum of a motor.
+A sweet song begins to play, making me stand still, frozen in shock.
+Why was this stuff happening?
+I didn't feel threatened but I sure was suprised.

+##### Page 5 #####
+###### Interaction: Fireplace turns on
+The music continued whilst the fireplace illuminated.
+It was as if the house was welcoming me home.
+This is too much for me, I've got to get out of here, I thought, as I swiftly left, locking the door behind me hoping I could just forget about this whole thing.

 ### Construction of Physical Book
+Mounted on a cardboard base, the pages are made from thick paper and bounded using thread and a book binding stitch.
+I included extra pages so the wires can be threaded on the back of each page.
+These extra pages will be glued together which will conceal the messy wires.
+I used strips of folded aluminium foil and double sided tape to adhere them.